Ambient pollutants, polymorphisms associated with microRNA processing and adhesion molecules: the Normative Aging Study

 Electronic supplementary material

-Additional File 1: 2.5 on sICAM-1 in homozygous recessive participants compared to hetero- and homozygous carriers of dominant allele.
+Additional File 1: Table S1: Effects of an IQR change in PM 2.5 on sICAM-1 in homozygous recessive participants compared to hetero- and homozygous carriers of dominant allele.
 Associations between PM2.5 and sICAM by SNP carrier status for all SNPs tested.
 (DOC 60 KB)

-Additional File 2: 2.5 on sVCAM-1 in homozygous recessive participants compared to hetero- and homozygous carriers of dominant allele.
+Additional File 2: Table S2: Effects of an IQR change in PM 2.5 on sVCAM-1 in homozygous recessive participants compared to hetero- and homozygous carriers of dominant allele.
 Associations between PM2.5 and sVCAM by SNP carrier status for all SNPs tested.
 (DOC 58 KB)

 About this article